We believe every child should be supported and inspired to live their best life.

 Child Advocates of Silicon Valley

-is an independent nonprofit 501 (c) 3 organization created in 1986.
-We exist to serve children who are placed in the Santa Clara County Dependency Court System (commonly referred to as foster care) for having experienced trauma in the form of abuse, neglect and/or abandonment.
+is an independent nonprofit 501 (c) 3 organization founded in 1986.
+We serve children aged birth to 21 years old who are placed in the Santa Clara County Dependency Court System (commonly referred to as foster care) for having experienced trauma in the form of abuse, neglect and/or abandonment.
 We serve children in foster care by:

 About the Court Appointed Special Advocates (CASA) Program